 Why Staying at Home doesn’t work for Everybody

 It just doesn’t…we’re all different and some people prefer the interaction with colleagues and the change of scenery that work away from home offers.
 And the perks including subsidised staff canteen, IT help on tap and much more.

 Work from Home due to Redundancies, Illness or Relocation caused by Coronavirus

-Sometimes we don’t have a choice and are forced to decamp either through redundancy, restructuring, sickness or being re-located due to epidemics such as the coronavirus which has caused – apart from many lives – economic mayhem for many businesses and families.
+Sometimes we don’t have a choice and are forced to decamp either thorugh redundancy, restructuring, sickness or being re-located due to epidemics / pandemics such as the coronavirus which has caused – apart from many lives – economic mayhem for businesses and families.
 It shows how important the home is to all of us.
 But amid the turmoil lies also opportunity to create a personalised workspace and make a new start.